Rewriting Left-Side Expressions by Expanding Products: A full breakdown

 x² + 3x + 2x + 6 = x² + 5x + 6

-Therefore, the expanded form of (x + 2)(x + 3) is x² + 5x + 6.
-This process is often referred to as the FOIL method (First, Outer, Inner, Last), a mnemonic device to remember the order of multiplication.
-However, understanding the distributive property provides a more robust foundation for expanding more complex expressions.
+Because of this, the expanded form of (x + 2)(x + 3) is x² + 5x + 6.
+Here's the thing — this process is often referred to as the FOIL method (First, Outer, Inner, Last), a mnemonic device to remember the order of multiplication.
+On the flip side, understanding the distributive property provides a more solid foundation for expanding more complex expressions.

 Example 1: Expand (2x - 5)(3x + 4)